Clinic on wheels, staffed by CHP medical and outreach staff, seeks to improve access to care, patient health

 About Partnership for Health in the Berkshires

 Founded in 2016, Partnership for Health in the Berkshires is a Berkshire County, non-profit, Physician Hospital Organization or PHO.
-Our mission is to enhance collaboration between and among Berkshire County physicians, other health care providers and Berkshire Health
+Our mission is to enhance collaboration between and among Berkshire County physicians, other health care Clinicians and Berkshire Health

 Systems in order to provide the best possible care for members of our community while at the same time, working to improve efficiency and lower costs.
 The organization is also seen as critical to improve the long term viability and sustainability of health care delivery in our county.